 Fungal paronychia is a fungal infection of the skin near the nail beds.
 It causes the skin around the fingernails or toenails to become red and swollen.
 It may also cause pus-filled blisters to form.
 Fungal paronychia is commonly caused by a group of fungi called dermatophytes.
 Because these fungi may also cause fungal infections of the nails, fungal paronychia is common among patients with onychomycosis.
 Fungal paronychia is also common among diabetics and those who frequently get their hands wet for long periods of time (e.g., swimmers).
 Biting the nails, hangnails, or pushing back the cuticles also increases the risk of an infection.
 In addition, nail polish, nail wax, and artificial nails may trap fungi, increasing the risk of infection.

 Patients respond well to treatment with medications called antifungals.
 However, it may take several months for the infection to be completely cured.

-Symptoms of bacterial paronychia are generally the same as fungal paronychia.
+Symptoms of bacterial paronychia are generally the same as those of fungal paronychia.
 However, bacterial paronychia is generally much easier to treat.
 Antibiotics are not usually necessary for bacterial nail infections.
-Instead, patients soak the infected nails in warm water and bacterial soap three to four times a day until symptoms go away.
+Instead, patients soak the infected nails in warm water and bacterial soap 3-4 times daily until symptoms subside.

 Ingrown toenails: An ingrown toenail is a common condition that occurs when part of the toenail starts to grow into the skin of the toe.
 Ingrown toenails occur most often on the big toe.
 As a result, individuals typically experience pain, swelling, and redness.